linode/docs/docs/development/python/how-to-install-python-on-debian/index.md

   link: Github.com/Guaris
 ---

 Python is a popular programming language created in 2000, by Guido van Rossum.
 It's useful for writing everything from small scripts to full-scale software.
-Python is also a commonly taught programming language for people entering into the field of software development.
-A lot of it's poplularity is based on Python's high level of abstraction that makes writing and reading the code easier than other languages.
+Python is also a commonly adopted programming language by people entering into the field of software development.
+A lot of its popularity is based on Python's high level of abstraction that makes writing and reading the code easier than other languages.

 As of January 1, 2020, the official version of Python is Python 3.
 Python 2, is no longer a supported language.
 This guide will walk you through installing the latest version of Python 3 on Debian 10.
 If you are interested in porting your already existing Python 2 code to Python 3, please refer to the [official documentation](https://docs.python.org/3/howto/pyporting.html), on how to do so.